python-attrs/attrs/docs/how-does-it-work.rst

 Immutability
 ------------

-In order to give you immutability, ``attrs`` will attach a ``__setattr__`` method to your class that raises an `attr.exceptions.FrozenInstanceError` whenever anyone tries to set an attribute.
+In order to give you immutability, ``attrs`` will attach a ``__setattr__`` method to your class that raises an `attrs.exceptions.FrozenInstanceError` whenever anyone tries to set an attribute.

-The same is true if you choose to freeze individual attributes using the `attr.setters.frozen` *on_setattr* hook -- except that the exception becomes `attr.exceptions.FrozenAttributeError`.
+The same is true if you choose to freeze individual attributes using the `attrs.setters.frozen` *on_setattr* hook -- except that the exception becomes `attrs.exceptions.FrozenAttributeError`.

-Both errors subclass `attr.exceptions.FrozenError`.
+Both errors subclass `attrs.exceptions.FrozenError`.

 -----